docksal/docksal/docs/content/use-cases/portable.md

 ## Installing from a portable source {#install}

 {{% notice note %}}
-WSL has to be installed manually before proceeding.
+On Windows, [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq) has to be installed manually before proceeding.
 All further commands are expected to be run in WSL shell on Windows.
 {{% /notice %}}